 Since 1985, the City of Boulder has been generating electricity from clean, renewable sources.
 Boulder currently has a three-part renewable energy program that includes cogeneration, hydroelectricity and solar power.

-Methane and other gas byproducts from the wastewater treatment process are used to fuel two engine generators that produce both electricity and heat, a process known as cogeneration.
+Methane and other gas byproducts from the are used to fuel two engine generators that produce both electricity and heat, a process known as cogeneration.
 The combined heat and power system provides efficient heat for the facility's buildings and treatment processes, and electricity that helps to offset operational costs and reduce greenhouse gas emissions.

 The city's eight hydroelectric power plants turn water power into electricity, generate revenue, and provide sustainable, non-polluting energy.